Ebauer286/Project_1/README.md

     - 1984-02-18
     - 1989-03-11
 3. Some songs at the end of the Top 100 lists had ties therefore some songs were cut off in favor of the first song to hit the lowest count on the top 100.
-4. Aproximately two dozen song ID's could not be found when cross referencing the Billboard to the Spotify lists and therefore were removed from the data set
+4. Aproximately two dozen song ID's could not be found when cross referencing the Billboard to the Spotify lists and therefore were removed from the data set.

-## Analysis and Findings
+5. When making our Top 100 songs for each year, we totaled how many weeks the song charted for only that year, which disregards songs that might chart for many weeks, but did so across multiple years.
+Therefore, the Top 100 Songs we gathered for each year might not be fully representative of the most "popular" music.

-## Conclusion
+## Analysis, Findings, and Conclusion
-All analysis conclusions are drawn within the parameters of Spotify data.
+Analysis and conclusions can all be found in [Write_Up_Analysis.ipynb](https://github.com/Ebauer286/Project_1/blob/main/Write_Up_Analysis.ipynb)

 ## License